Engaging sponsored posts: Storytelling for tech leaders

 As a general rule, writers of sponsored posts should aim for about 70% informative content and 30% promotional material.
 This ratio leans more towards informative content when aiming for awareness, and towards promotional content when focusing on generating leads and sales.
 Regardless of this ratio, a nuanced, artful approach unique to advertorials can foster a deeper connection with prospects that traditional ads often struggle to achieve.

-Raising the bar: Why tech leaders must elevate editorial content in advertising
+Tech leaders must elevate editorial content in advertising

 Advertorials are a great vehicle for promotion and they surpass traditional ads in terms of engagement, message retention and consideration.
 According to The Native Advertising Institute, Reader’s Digest ran an experiment in which it created a traditional ad and an advertorial for the same product – the advertorial ended up selling 81% more products than the one written as a traditional advertisement.
 The experiment showed that readers were 500 times more likely to read an editorial ad than a conventional one.
 While this seems like a bit of a hyperbole, it aligns with the time-honored notion that people are drawn to editorial content rather than ads.
 After all, where the eyes wander, the cash thunder.

-Those who choose to engage with advertorials enter into an unspoken agreement with the creators of the editorial ad.
+Those who choose to engage with sponsored posts enter into an unspoken agreement with the creators of the editorial ad.
 The readers expect valuable information in exchange for their time and attention; the creators aim to promote their service offering without overtly disrupting the reader’s experience.
 In most cases, however, both sides get less than they bargained for: readers don’t obtain genuine value because advertorials tend to be thin on authenticity, while creators miss the opportunity for more effective promotion.

 This happens because too many sponsored posts carry the façade of sincerity.
 When high profile people such as tech leaders write something, it’s tacitly understood that the editorial content will be self-serving.
 There’s usually too much filler and not enough depth.
 I can back up my point with plenty of evidence – a single Google search would generate a number of stories drowning in dead metaphors and self-aggrandizing.
 But that wouldn’t be professional.
 In absence of concrete advertorial examples, let me illustrate what I mean.